 Are There Other Ways to Observe the School in Action?

 Yes!
 We know changing schools is a big decision that is never made casually.
 We invite potential 7–12grade students to come spend a day with us.
 The morning begins when your child is introduced to a student ambassador who then accompanies your child through their class schedule, answers questions, makes the necessary introductions, and ultimately helps your child experience the culture, teaching methods, and programs of American Heritage.

-To schedule a tour or a student “day on campus”, please contact our admissions office:
+To schedule a student “day on campus”, please contact the AHS Admissions Office:

 Since its founding in 1970, American Heritage School has continued to flourish under the leadership of many fine administrators and teachers.
 The school moved to its new (current) campus in 2002 and presently enrolls approximately 920 students in grades K-12. (see more)